Lagrangian fibrations on blowups of toric varieties and mirror symmetry for hypersurfaces: Introduction

 In the general case, the mirror of $X$ differs from $(Y^0,W_0)$ by a correction term which is of higher order with respect to the Novikov parameter (see Remark \ref{rmk:borderline}).

-Equipping $X$ with an appropriate superpotential, given by the affine coordinate of the $\C$ factor, yields a Landau-Ginzburg model whose singularities are of Morse-Bott type.
-Up to twisting by a class in $H^2(X,\Z/2)$, this Landau-Ginzburg model can be viewed as a stabilization of the sigma model with target $H$.
-Thus, we deduce:
+Equipping $X$ with an appropriate superpotential, given by the affine coordinate of the $\C$ factor, yields an $A$-side Landau-Ginzburg model whose singularities are of Morse-Bott type.
+Up to twisting by a class in $H^2(X,\Z/2)$, this $A$-side Landau-Ginzburg model can be viewed as a stabilization of the sigma model with target~$H$.